- City Officials

 - Required in large buildings or additions for clarification.

 For major projects, projects that are inconsistent with the previously referenced guidelines or projects requesting demolition of a historic resource, the Certificate of Appropriateness application shall be placed on the agenda of the Cultural Heritage Commission.
-Applications need to be submitted at least three weeks prior to the Cultural Heritage Commission Meeting, which is the third Wednesday of each month.
+Applications need to be submitted at least three weeks prior to the Cultural Heritage Commission Meeting, which meets on the last Tuesday of each month.
 If the application is considered complete, it will then be place on the next agenda.
-The Commission meeting takes place at the Main Library Meeting Room, lower level across from the Auditorium, at 8:30 A.M.
+The Commission meeting takes place at the at the Long Beach City Hall Civic Chambers (411 W. Ocean Blvd.) at 5:00 p.m.

 Decisions on Certificates of Appropriateness may be appealed to the Planning Commission.
 Action by the Planning Commission on appeal is final and cannot be further appealed to the City Council.
 An environmental review in compliance with CEQA requirements may also be required.